ioBroker/ioBroker.docs/docs/de/adapterref/iobroker.sun2000/README.md

 	Placeholder for the next version (at the beginning of the line):
 	### **WORK IN PROGRESS**
 -->
+### 0.3.1 (2024-02-12)
+* state `sun2000.0.collected.chargeDischargePowercharge` is not always refreshed #47

+### 0.3.0 (2024-02-10)
+* add battery unit information for example temperature #40
+* modbus timeout, connect delay and delay can be configured #34
+* device status as plain text `sun2000.0.inverter.x.derived.deviceStatus`
+* Introduction of a driver model.
+A separate driver can be created for each device #41

 ### 0.2.1 (2024-02-02)
 * Requirements from [Add sun2000 to latest](https://github.com/ioBroker/ioBroker.repositories/pull/3219)